Interested in joining FLUX Magazine for 2019?

 As a staff member at FLUX, you’ll join some of the most talented journalists in the school to create outstanding work for an award-winning publication.
 We’re looking for editors, writers, photographers, multimedia producers, infographic designers, event planners and more.
 Undergraduate and graduate students are encouraged to apply.
-To see the ground-breaking work we did last year, check out this article and documentary.
+Deadline is Nov.
+6!

 Please read carefully before applying.

 To apply, please send the following application materials to Faculty Advisor Todd Milbourn at email@example.com

 - A cover letter outlining a) which job/s you’re applying for b) your skills and experience c) applicable classes you’ve taken and d) what you would bring to the publication.

 - A resume · A link to your online portfolio or your three best professional work samples